I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ndis/ns-ndis-_ndis_filter_interface.md

      <a href="https://msdn.microsoft.com/library/windows/hardware/ff568747">NET_LUID</a> value that is assigned to the filter
      module.
 The NET_LUID is equivalent to the interface name (ifName in RFC 2863).

+`FilterClass`

+A UNICODE string that specifies the filter class.
+This string is the same as the
+     <b>FilterClass</b> INF file entry.

+`FilterInstanceName`

+The filter instance name.

 ## Remarks
 The